edalorzo/fundamental-programming/README.rst

 Beware of Constructor Parameters
 --------------------------------

-Perhaps the most classical example of this kind of thing is the failure to properly validate the nullability of a method argument, particularly when it happens in a constructor.
+Perhaps the most classical example of validation omission is the failure to properly validate the nullability of a method argument, particularly when it happens in a constructor.
 For example, consider this class:

 .. code-block:: java